Haiphong incident: Attempted reconciliation

 Immediately after the shelling, the French government sought peace.
 All violence was ended by the afternoon of November 22 and tensions seemed to have been alleviated.
 This was not the case.
 Less than two weeks after the shelling, after receiving pressure from Paris to "teach the Vietnamese a lesson" General Morlière ordered a complete Vietnamese withdrawal from the city, demanding all Viet Minh military elements to be evacuated from Haiphong.
-By early December 1946, Haiphong was under complete French military occupation.
+On 2 December 1946, Haiphong was under complete French military occupation.

 The aggressive actions of the French regarding the occupation of Haiphong made it clear in the eyes of the Viet Minh that the French intended on maintaining a colonial presence in Vietnam.
 The threat of the French establishing a separate southern state in Vietnam by besieging the city of Hanoi became a top priority for the Viet Minh to counteract.

 On December 2, as a final effort to maintain good relations between the two nations, French Commissioner Sainteny (of the Ho–Sainteny agreement) visited Hanoi to reach an agreement for a ceasefire.
 This proved unsuccessful as the French insistence on maintaining complete military control of Haiphong stalled all negotiations.
 The December 16 election of the socialist Léon Blum as the Premier of France offered hope to Ho Chi Minh and the Vietnamese, as the French socialists had a much more tolerant policy towards Vietnamese independence.
 That hope proved to be misplaced, as by the time Blum came into office violence between the Vietnamese and French was already widespread.